 Sandra Waechter, Director

 Sandra is a Chartered Professional Accountant (CPA, CA) and former CFO and finance consultant.
 She has broad industry experience leading and advising companies through change.
 She is currently a Board Member, Governance Committee Member and Finance Chair of the George Hull Centre for Families and Children.
 She has provided financial executive and project management services to public and private companies in a variety of industries.
 She served as interim CFO of a NYSE-listed public company.
 Sandra has previously held a number of finance and accounting roles for a broad range of private and non-profit organizations.

 Kate Wilkinson, Director

 Kate is the Project Manager in the Strategy Office at Trillium Health Partners.
 Kate has experience in strategic planning and in applying innovative approaches to policy or system development, including those learned from behavioural science and user-centred design.
 Kate holds a Master’s of Science from University of Toronto where she carried out her graduate research on sleep, and a Bachelor’s degree in Psychology and English.

 Our Board of Directors is made up of volunteers who are deeply committed to Bellwood’s vision and mission.
 The Board is responsible for defining the goals of the organization, and monitoring performance related to strategic and financial targets.
 Board members represent the health and community care, public services, non-profit, business and education sectors.

 Susan Andrew, Vice President, Client Services

-The Management Team is led by Bellwoods’ CEO.
-The Management Team works in collaboration with its Board of Directors, clients, staff, community partners and other key stakeholders to inform decision-making, strategic planning and engagement processes in order to fulfill our mission to transform lives through excellence and Innovation in Independent Living.
-Bellwoods’ Management Team provides leadership to the organization and draws on a breadth of expertise in:
+Our management team is led by Lori Holloway, Chief Executive Officer.
+The team works in collaboration with the Board of Directors, clients, staff, community partners and other key stakeholders to inform decision-making, implement the strategic plan and engage stakeholders to fulfill our mission and advance our strategic directions: